ebonilla/AutoGP/README.md

 python setup.py
 ```
 # Usage
-The script `example.py`shows a very simple example on how to use AutoGP with the default settings.
+The script `example.py`shows a very simple example of how to use AutoGP with the default settings.
 The main components are:

 * Create a Likelihood object
 ```